entice/entice/routes.md

 #### `/client/:map`

-A JavaScript frontend to the server, mainly here for testing purposes for now
+A JavaScript frontend to the server, mainly here for testing purposes for now.

+#### `/api/char`

+Available skills of this API are represented as a base-16 encoded bit array.

 #### `/api/token/entity`